What's PLANERGY?

 Crafting Your Own Business Continuity Plan

 Guarding against lost profits, damage to reputation with customers, suppliers, and the public at large, and loss of staff and resources are all part of the “Prevention, Response, and Recovery” (PRR) approach to building a business continuity plan.
-Not every business will have the same business continuity management style, but you can start with a basic plan and customize it to fit your specific business needs.

 1. Identify the Scope, Objective, and Goals of the Plan